jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

 ---
-title: Who has the fastest website in F1, in 2021?
+title: Who has the fastest F1 website in 2021?
 Part 2
-date: 2021-03-29 01:00:00
+date: 2021-03-26 01:00:00
-summary: TODO.
-meta: TODO.
-#image: 'asset-url:./img.png'
+summary: Deep-diving on the load performance of F1 websites.
+meta: Deep-diving on the load performance of F1 websites.
+image: 'asset-url:./img.jpg'
 ---

-TODO this is part 2, link to other parts.
+Ohhh, you've come back for more?
+Excellent.
+I was worried it was just going to be me sat here, typing to myself.

+<script type="component">{
+  "module": "shared/demos/2021/f1-perf/Parts",
+  "staticOnly": true,
+  "props": {
+    "includeIntro": true,
+    "partIndex": 1
+  }
+}</script>

 <style>
   .scrollable-img {